muditsingal/LeetCode/README.md

     - `Time complexity: O(n^2)`
     - `Space complexity: O(n^2)`
 13. **404_sum_of_left_leaves** has the solution to problem 404: Sum of Left Leaves, which finds the sum of all values of left leaf nodes of a given Binary tree.
 The solution includes both C++ and python codes.
 C++ code uses pointers to linked list and python uses objects of linked list class.
+14. **66_plus_one** has the solution to problem 66: plus one, which adds one to a long integer represented as an array.
+The solution uses one for loop to iterate through the number.
+Includes both C++ and python codes.